Link Search Menu Expand Document (external link)

 plaintext_header_size00100Size of plaintext database header

-must be multiple of 16, i.e. 32
+must be a multiple of 16, i.e. 32

 The following table shows the parameter settings for the various legacy versions of SQLCipher.
 The columns labelled v4, v3, v2, and v1 correspond to legacy SQLCipher versions 4, 3, 2, and 1 respectively.
 To access databases encrypted with a certain SQLCipher version the listed parameters have to be set explicitly.
 However, the default legacy mode for the various SQLCipher versions can be easily set using just the parameter legacy set to the requested version number.
 That is, all other parameters have to be specified only, if their requested value deviates from the default value of the respective SQLCipher version.